Back to top

 Ian has extensive experience in developing broadband policies, building network cost models, appraising commercial models and designing delivery strategies.
 He has managed over 40 broadband projects for public authorities that have resulted in successful broadband roll-out and the subsequent achievement of socioeconomic benefits for citizens and businesses through high levels of take-up.
 He authored the study to lower barriers to telecoms infrastructure deployment published by the Broadband Stakeholder Group that led to the formation of the UK government’s ‘Barrier Busting Taskforce’.

 Ian is currently managing Analysys Mason’s role as technical adviser to the National Broadband Plan in the Republic of Ireland and advising operators on their bids for the UK’s Gigabit Programme.
-Prior to joining Analysys Mason, Ian worked for a geographic information system (GIS) company modelling utility networks and was formally trained as an electricity network distribution engineer.

-Ian is named as one of Total Telecoms ‘Connected Britain’s Top 100 Influencers’.
-He is a Chartered Engineer and Member of the Institute of Engineering and Technology.
+Named as one of Connected Britain’s Top 100 Influencers, Ian is a Chartered Engineer and Member of the Institute of Engineering and Technology.